duckdb/duckdb-web/_posts/2022-09-30-postgres-scanner.md

      ctid BETWEEN '(P_MIN,0)'::tid AND '(P_MAX,0)'::tid
    ) TO STDOUT (FORMAT binary);
 ```
 This way, we can efficiently scan the table in parallel while not relying on the schema in any way.
-Because page size is fixed in Postgres, this also has the added bonus of equalizing the effort to read a subset of the page independent of the amount of columns in each row.
+Because page size is fixed in Postgres, this also has the added bonus of equalizing the effort to read a subset of the page independent of the number of columns in each row.

 "But wait!", you will say, according to the documentation the tuple ID is not stable and may be changed by operations such as `VACUUM ALL`.
 How can you use it for synchronizing parallel scans?
 This is true, and could be problematic, but we found a solution: